 - The data in a modelled data source is always represented in a tabular (versus tree-structured) format, making your data easier to understand and visualize.
 The relationship between tabular columns in the data source and columns in the preview area when modelling is more obvious than when using tree data.

-- Most of the data manipulation, including combining data with multiple sheets into one table, is performed when modelling, streamlining and simplifying Klip building in the Klip Editor.
+- Most of the data manipulation, including combining data with multiple sheets into one table, is performed when modelling, which streamlines and simplifies Klip building in the Klip Editor.

 How do I create a modelled data source?